 This broad and flexible degree allows engineers and scientists from a variety of backgrounds (Materials Science and Engineering, Mechanical Engineering, Civil Engineering, Chemical Engineering, Physics or Chemistry) to build on their experience and expertise.
 It develops their understanding of materials at the level of the atom, through microstructure up to the macroscopic, employing theories and models appropriate to all these length scales.
 It supplements strong bases in engineering and sciences with transferable skills training to take them to the next stage of their career in academia or industry, and is accredited by the Institute of Materials, Mineral and Mining (IOM3).

 Tabbed information block

 Formal teaching extends from October through to the end of March with examinations taking place during the summer term.
-During the autumn term, students will select a research project and will conduct a review of relevant literature during the spring.
+At the start of the autumn term, students will select a research project and then write a research project plan during the remainder of the term.
 The research will be carried out after the exams.

 This course aims to equip students with knowledge and understanding of the key structural properties of materials of different classes of materials.
 You will gain skills in characterisation of materials, in particular their structural, thermal, morphological and chemical properties.

 You will use the principles and underlying theory of a range of characterisation methods, including: